 Charlie co-founded search consultancy Flax and recently joined OpenSource Connections where he acts as a Managing Consultant and leads operations in the UK.
 He writes and blogs about search topics, runs the London Lucene/Solr Meetup and regularly speaks at, and keynotes, other search events across the world.
 He co-authored Searching the Enterprise with Professor Udo Kruschwitz.

 Helen is a taxonomy consultant.
 She works on taxonomy development projects, including taxonomy audits, ontology modelling, tagging initiatives, semantic publishing, metadata training and more.
 Her clients include the BBC, gov.uk, Financial Times, Time Out, RIBA and the Metropolitan Police.
-She writes and speaks regularly is the programme chair of Taxonomy Boot Camp London.
+She writes and speaks regularly, and is the programme chair of Taxonomy Boot Camp London.

 Agnes is the managing consultant and CEO of Search Explained.
 She specialises in information architecture and enterprise search.
 She shares her expertise on the Search Explained blog and has written and co-authored several books on SharePoint and Enterprise Search.
 She speaks at conferences and other professional events around the world.